The books we read in 2022: Central America books, travelogues, and Mexican literature

 7. Two books by Guatemalan authors

-Surpisingly few authors are brought forward by Central American countries and translated to English.
-Two Guatemalan authors did.
-With fascinating insights into rural mountain life and the dark side of Guatemala’s cvil war, these are the quirky book choices I’d never have read if I had not been travelling there.
+Surprisingly few authors are brought forward by Central American countries and translated to English.
+Two Guatemalan authors did get translated.
+With fascinating insights into rural mountain life and the dark side of Guatemala’s civil war, these are the quirky book choices I’d never have read if I had not been travelling there.

 8. Maya Roads: One Woman’s Journey Among the People of the Rainforest